turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/testing_strategies_and_encapsulation.markdown

 * Integration
 * Unit

-Unit Tests - tests one component in isolation.
+*Unit Test* - tests one component in isolation.

-Integration Tests - tests multiple interdependencies or coordinating components.
+*Integration Test* - tests multiple interdependencies or coordinating components.

-Feature Tests - a single feature as experienced by a user.
+*Feature Test* - a single feature as experienced by a user.

-Acceptance Tests - a collection of user functionalities that delivers business value.
+*Acceptance Test* - a collection of user functionalities that delivers business value.

-* Feature and Acceptance Tests are customer centric.
-* Unit and Integration Tests are programmer centric.
+Feature and Acceptance Tests are customer-centric while Unit and Integration Tests are programmer-centric.

-#### Hourglass Testing
+#### 2-Mindset Approach

-* There should be many Acceptance and Unit tests, and fewer feature and integration tests.
+* Mindset 1
+  * Low Visibility
+  * High Exposure
+  * Everything is possible.

+* Mindset 2
+  * Has to deal with Mindset 1.

+* Mindset 1 writes the test.
+* Mindset 2 makes what Mindset 1 wants to happen a reality.

+These two mindsets have to work independently.
+Mindset 1 cannot deal with the details of how to make things happen.

+### Work 2

+Let's think about *a hierarchy of tests*.
+Pair up with another student for this exercise.
+Given this technical problem:

+    You're writing a whole Markdown processor which takes in complete Markdown files and outputs full HTML files.

+If you'd like to see a full project spec for this, [check out Chisel](https://github.com/turingschool/curriculum/blob/master/source/projects/chisel.markdown).

+Imagine that you are beginning development of the project.
+Create a list of tests following the idea of hierarchy we just discussed.
+Try following this format:

+    Type: Unit
+    Question: How will we parse a single emphasis marker within a line or markdown?
+    Why: A line of Markdown may have an emphasis

+As a pair you should be able to come up with at least four tests for each level.

+### Closing

+* "Hourglass Testing"

-### Strategies for Testing
+### Appendix - A Strategy for Testing

 * What are you trying to build?
 Why?
-  * You would be will served to write a sentence on what you are building and why.
+  * You would be will well-served to write a sentence on what you are building and why.
 * How will you know when it works?
   * Acceptance tests are written by the stakeholder and are the last test to pass.
 * What's the smallest/simplest representation of the input?
   * [ ] => [ ]
   * [1] => [1]
   * [1,5] => [1,5]
   * [5,1] => [1,5]